insanity54/membrane_mpegts_plugin/README.md

 ```

 Upon successful parsing of MPEG Transport stream specific information, demuxer will notify
-pipeline.
-When pipeline receives `{:mpeg_ts_stream_info, prog_map_tables}` message it will need to
+its parent (usally a pipeline).
+When the parent receives `{:mpeg_ts_stream_info, prog_map_tables}` message it will need to
-link demuxer outputs.
-Demuxer will continue its work when either every stream will have its
+link the demuxer outputs.
+The demuxer will continue its work when either every stream will have its
-corresponding pad linked or pipeline sends `:pads_ready` to the dumexer.
+corresponding pad linked or after receiving `:pads_ready` message.

 `prog_map_tables` that is received by pipeline has following format: